cloudify-cosmo/docs.getcloudify.org/content/manager/broker-security.md

 Note the pipe followed by the indented, full PEM certificate including the `BEGIN` and `END` lines.

-Once you have provided the certificate and completed the bootstrap you should ensure that the private key (including the copy in the inputs file) is appropriately secured.
+Once you have provided the certificate and completed the installation you should ensure that the private key (including the copy in the inputs file) is appropriately secured.

 {{% gsNote title="Note" %}}
 Cloudify agents require Python 2.7.9+ in order to connect to the RabbitMQ service on the manager using TLS 1.2 (recommended TLS version).